ArcLight winter 2017 project update

 The ArcLight design team:

-Gary Geisler, Jennifer Vine, Laura Wilsey, and Mark Matienzo (Stanford University Libraries)
+Gary Geisler, Jennifer Vine, Laura Wilsey, and M.A.
+Matienzo (Stanford University Libraries)

 Nabeela Jaffer, Chris Powell, and Mike Shallcross (University of Michigan)